 Public health insurance

-Austrian public health insurance covers up to 40 appointments with a mental health practitioner per year.
-Patients are reimbursed around 80% of their out-of-pocket costs from visits to mental health specialists that work within the public health network (Krankenkasse).
+If you have special permission (Bewilligung) from the Austrian public health insurance fund (Krankenkasse), it’ll cover up to 10 appointments with a mental health practitioner per year.
+Patients are reimbursed around 80% of the statutory insurance rate if they visit a private mental health specialist.

 Notably, arranging your reimbursement involves filling in and submitting some forms (in German).
 If you haven’t mastered the German language yet, then your doctor or specialist may be able to help you do this.
 You can also use this automated form (in German) to submit your documentation.